 Dysautonomia is a medical term used to describe dysfunction, imbalance, or disease of the autonomic nervous system.
 It is commonly referred to as autonomic dysfunction.

-The autonomic nervous system consists of the sympathetic system and the parasympathetic system, which control a number of vital functions within the body.
-That includes blood pressure, heart rate, perspiration, digestion, and vision.
-When the ANS is imbalanced for some reason, symptoms can and usually do occur.
+The autonomic nervous system consists of the sympathetic system and the parasympathetic system, which control a number of vital functions within the human body.
+That includes blood pressure, heart rate, and perspiration, as well as digestion and vision.
+When the autonomic nervous system is imbalanced for some reason, symptoms can and usually do occur.

 The symptoms of autonomic dysfunction can be erratic and severe, having a major impact on a person’s quality of life.
 In severe cases, patients may be left disabled and unable to function normally.
 This could explain the pressing need by patients in the past for a diagnosis.

 Dysautonomia has many symptoms.
 The most common dysautonomia symptoms are heart palpitations (irregular/skipped/rapid heartbeats), fatigue, and abnormal chest pains, headaches, breathing difficulties (especially with exertion), anxiety, panic attacks, and depression.

 Less common symptoms of the disorder include nausea, difficulty sleeping or concentrating, and memory problems, along with intestinal problems like diarrhea, constipation, or delayed emptying.
 Acid reflux, urination difficulties, and shakiness are other known symptoms of dysautonomia.

 Patients may also experience muscle twitches, muscle weakness, dizziness, fainting, pains in the neck, back, and extremities, numbness, swelling of the hands and feet, visual disturbances, skin rashes, hay fever, perspiring too much or too little, excessive thirst, salt cravings, pupil dilation, and flushes.